adisbladis/uv2nix/doc/src/usage/hello-world.md

 It has the following features:
 - Creating package set from `uv.lock`

+    With a virtualenv that can be built using `nix build`

 - Development shells
   - One using `nix` to manage virtual environments

     With dependencies installed in editable mode.

+    Enter this shell with `nix develop .#uv2nix`

   - One using `uv` to manage virtual environments

+    Enter this shell with `nix develop .#impure`

 ## flake.nix
 ```nix